collapsed-stacks/startups/questions/9421/where-can-i-buy-custom-backing-cards-to-use-when-selling-my-product.md

 - posted by: [Terry](https://stackexchange.com/users/5877277/terry) on 2016-06-08
 - score: 1

-<p>Any local printers will be able to create these for you.
+Any local printers will be able to create these for you.
-You just need a design for the front and back then they can get to printing on card.</p>
+You just need a design for the front and back then they can get to printing on card.

-<p>To attach your product you have a few options.
+To attach your product you have a few options.
 Tie-wraps
 Shrink wrap
 vacuum seal
-Tape</p>
+Tape